anna-flytis/image-generator-ai/README.md

 <h1 align="center"><bold>imagenius</bold></h1>
   <p align="center"> "Imagenius" is an impressive web application developed as the final project for a web development bootcamp.
+It was created by three students @anna-flytis, @rukiyeozmen, @jeevesj.

 ## About The Project
 <p>Imagenuis is an exceptional web application that combines the power of artificial intelligence to generate captivating images and creative hashtags.
 Designed as the culmination of a web development bootcamp, this innovative platform delivers an unparalleled user experience by harnessing the capabilities of AI.
 Users can access a vast collection of AI-generated images, ensuring a never-ending source of visual inspiration.
 Additionally, Imagenuis provides a unique feature of AI-generated hashtags, allowing users to effortlessly enhance their social media presence with engaging and relevant content.
-With its seamless functionality and cutting-edge technology, Imagenuis truly stands out as a remarkable achievement in the realm of web development.</p>
+With its seamless functionality and cutting-edge technology, Imagenuis truly stands out as a remarkable achievement in web development.</p>

 ### Main page
 ![Main Page](img-md/main.png)